-by Stephen P. McKay (edited and annotated by Steve Howe)
+by Stephen P. McKay (with additions by Steve Howe)

 |My interest in the Liverpool Sailors’ Home started because of my love of classic British Television.
 The enjoyment of one series in particular, Patrick McGoohan’s enigmatic 1967 The Prisoner, took me to Portmeirion in North Wales where the series was filmed.
 While relaxing in one of the Village’s cottage apartments I happened to see an old recording of a BBC Wales documentary called “A Love Affair With Life”, made in 1969.
 In this the visionary architect Sir Clough Williams-Ellis, the creator of Portmeirion, says that he was offered the mermaid panels from the old Liverpool Sailors' Home by the University because it was being destroyed.